blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Nike Flex Contact, Nike Pegasus Turbo Next Nature" %}

 My sneaker of choice in this category are the Nike Flex Contacts, which come in an unassuming dark texture.
-However I'm on the fence on replacing them with a Pegasus Turbo Next Nature (also from Nike) because the purple swoosh is really growing on me as a subtle way to add a splash of colour to otherwise plain outfits.
+However I'm on the fence on upgrading to a Pegasus Turbo Next Nature (also from Nike) because the purple swoosh is really growing on me as a subtle way to add a splash of colour to otherwise plain outfits.

 ## 5. Chelsea Boot